manaswichow/To-Do-List/README.md

 2. Open the folder
 3. Double-click index.html
 # Contributing
-Issues and suggestions are welcome.
+Issues, suggestions and improvements are welcome.
 # Support
 If you like this project ,please star ⭐ the respository
 # Author